dfinity/interface-spec/spec/index.md

 ### IC method `take_snapshot` {#ic-take_snapshot}

-This method takes a snapshot of the canister.
-Subsequent `take_snapshot` calls will replace the existing snapshot with a new one.
+This method takes a snapshot of the specified canister.
+A snapshot consists of the wasm memory, stable memory, certified variables, wasm chunk store and binary.

+Subsequent `take_snapshot` calls will create a new snapshot.
+However, a `take_snapshot` call might fail if the maximum number of snapshots per canister is reached.
+This error can be avoided by providing an existing snapshot via `replace_snapshot` which will be deleted.
+Currently, only one snapshot per canister will stored.

 It's important to note that a snapshot will increase the memory footprint of the canister.
 Thus, the balance must have the right amount of cycles to support the new freezing threshold.